How Missing Teeth Can Affect Your Health

 You may think “how much should I chew?”
 Long enough so you no longer recognize the food in your mouth.
 Thoroughly chewed food shouldn’t have its original texture, size, or shape.
 For example, you should no longer be able to detect, say, the shape of a mushroom or a floret of broccoli.
 Bread should feel like a paste or a mush depending on how wet your mouth is.

 So chewing becomes one of the key ingredients in a healthy lifestyle.
-This is just one of the reasons why replacing your missing teeth is so important.
+This is just one of the reasons why pursuing one of many available tooth replacement options is so important.
 Another reason is that missing teeth often impacts your ability to speak properly and may discourage you from smiling, both can take a big toll on your self-confidence.

 Dental Implants